Marik0023/Nexus-Game-Quiz-/README.md

 On the main page, you can see the Test #2 button and new questions have been added.
 Test #2 is a little more difficult than the first test, but I wish everyone good luck in passing it)

+Update 0.2

+- A new test has been added.

+Description: